Duration: Meets one weekend per month for 7 months. April through October 2026. Fridays and Saturdays.

 Wild foods feast and celebration

-In order to apply for this course you must be have the following:
+In order to apply for this course, you must meet the following requirements:

 1. Reliable transportation and the ability to joyfully drive long distances.